DGAP-PVR: MAN SE: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 day MAN SE has been notified pursuant to section 43 (1) WpHG as follows:

-'I'm referring to the notification of changes in voting rights by Porsche
+'we're referring to the notification of changes in voting rights by Dr. Hans

 LUXEMBURG S.A., with its registered office in Route d'Arlon 19-21, 8009

-Against this background, I hereby additionally notify you in the name of and
+Against this background, we hereby additionally notify you in the name of

-by proxy of the Notifying Party pursuant to Section 43 (1) WpHG as follows:
+and by proxy of the Notifying Party pursuant to Section 43 (1) WpHG as

 The exceeding of the voting rights thresholds is due to an indirect transfer